consulo/consulo-dev.github.io/docs/basics/run_configurations/run_configuration_management.md

 That run configuration settings are persistent, i.e., they are stored at the file system and loaded back on the IDE startup.
 That is performed via `writeExternal()` and `readExternal()` methods of `RunConfiguration` class correspondingly.

-The actual configurations stored by the *Consulo* are represented by instances of the `RunnerAndConfigurationSettings` class, which combines a run configuration with runner-specific settings, as well as keeping track of certain run configuration flags such as "temporary" or "singleton".
+The actual configurations stored by the *Consulo* are represented by instances of the [`RunnerAndConfigurationSettings`](https://github.com/consulo/consulo/blob/master/modules/base/execution-api/src/main/java/consulo/execution/RunnerAndConfigurationSettings.java) class, which combines a run configuration with runner-specific settings, as well as keeping track of certain run configuration flags such as "temporary" or "singleton".

 Dealing with instances of this class becomes necessary when you need to create run configurations from code.
 This is accomplished with the following two steps:

-* `RunManager.createConfiguration()` creates an instance of `RunnerAndConfigurationSettings`.
+* [`RunManager`](https://github.com/consulo/consulo/blob/master/modules/base/execution-api/src/main/java/consulo/execution/RunManager.java)`.createConfiguration()` creates an instance of `RunnerAndConfigurationSettings`.
 * `RunManager.addConfiguration()` makes it persistent by adding it to either the list of shared configurations stored in a project or to the list of local configurations stored in the workspace file.

 ## Refactoring Support

 Most run configurations contain references to classes, files, or directories in their settings, and these settings usually need to be updated when the corresponding element is renamed or moved.

-To support that, your run configuration needs to implement the `RefactoringListenerProvider` interface.
+To support that, your run configuration needs to implement the [`RefactoringListenerProvider`](https://github.com/consulo/consulo/blob/master/modules/base/language-editor-refactoring-api/src/main/java/consulo/language/editor/refactoring/event/RefactoringListenerProvider.java) interface.

 In your implementation of `getRefactoringElementListener()`, you need to check whether the refactored element is the one that your run configuration refers to.
-If it is, you return a `RefactoringElementListener` that updates your configuration according to the new name and location of the element.
+If it is, you return a [`RefactoringElementListener`](https://github.com/consulo/consulo/blob/master/modules/base/language-editor-refactoring-api/src/main/java/consulo/language/editor/refactoring/event/RefactoringElementListener.java) that updates your configuration according to the new name and location of the element.

 ## Creating Configurations from Context